We Fight to Get You the Property Damage Compensation You Deserve

 Types of Homeowners' Damage Claims

 For many years, the risks and losses associated with most natural catastrophes have been reasonably predictable and somewhat manageable.
-However, over the last decade, due to stronger storms and other changing conditions, homeowners in Alabama, Mississippi, and Florida have been facing unprecedented losses — and insurance companies have been trying to get out of paying claims.
+However, over the last decade, due to stronger storms and other changing conditions, homeowners in Alabama and Mississippi have been facing unprecedented losses — and insurance companies have been trying to get out of paying claims.

 Some of the most common causes of Alabama homeowners' insurance claims include:

 - Damage caused by forces of nature, including wind, water, hail, and fire

 Despite continually increasing the prices of homeowners insurance policies, many companies still try to get out of settling home and property damage claims.

 At Andy Citrin Injury Attorneys, our team of home and property lawyers is committed to helping fight homeowners claim denials.
 With over 50 years of combined legal experience, our lawyers are not afraid of standing up to large insurance companies.

 RELATED ARTICLE: Hurricane Home Preparation Tips